AR-92/mark/README.md

 ./install.sh
 ```

-**Note:** The installation now includes the enhanced TUI with completely box-free interface.
-The upgrade process has been enhanced to properly handle all TUI files.
+**Note:** The installation now includes the enhanced TUI with completely box-free interface and default Gum theme.
+The upgrade process has been enhanced to properly handle all TUI files including the new simplified TUI (`mark-tui-simple`).

 ### Manual Installation
 ```bash